ALEHACKsp/BypassXTrap/README.md

 ## Introduction

 This is a tool to bypass XTrap(32-bit), made for talesrunner(HongKong Server).
 You can use CheatEngine to attach the game or use x32dbg/OD with anti-anti-debug plugins to debug the game.
+This tool can debug games without stripping off game protection so that you can analyze XTrap more easily.

 ## Usage